 2. The itinerary in the Red Centre may run in reverse.

-3. This tour combines with other G Adventures tours.
-As such, some staff and travel companions may be continuing together on another G Adventures tour after your trip concludes.
+3. Please note that this tour combines with other G Adventures tours.
+As such, the staff and some travel companions on your tour may have previously been traveling together with G Adventures, prior to Day 1 of your tour.
+Likewise, some staff and travel companions may be continuing together on another G Adventures tour, after your trip concludes.

 Group Leader Description